 As a freelancer you will require to wear many hats.
 You will need to find clients, manage their social media, chase payments, handle the sales by yourself and do various other things.

 Some people enjoy doing this while others don’t.
 I enjoy doing it because it offers me freedom on who I can work with among other things.
 But it is not for everyone.
-Therefore, spend a good amount of time thinking about whether you should find a job as a social media manager in a company or if you should work freelance.
+Therefore, spend a good amount of time thinking about whether you should find a social media manager job at a company or if you should work freelance.

 If you want to find freelance social media manager work, then you should read everything I have written below.